Upendhar10/Frontend-Dev-ReactJS/01-Inception/Notes.md

 - The React package contains
   - React.createElement(),
   - React.Component,
-  - React.Children, and
+  - React.Fragment, and
-- other helpers related to elements and component classes, these can be thought as the universal helpers that we need to build components.
+- other helpers related to elements and component classes, that can be thought as the universal helpers that we need to build components.
-- The React-DOM package contains ReactDOM.render(), and in react-dom/server we have server-side rendering support with ReactDOMServer.renderToString() and ReactDOMServer.renderToStaticMarkup().
+- The React-DOM package contains ReactDOM.render(), and in react-dom/server we have server-side rendering support.

-## crossorigin Attribute
+## Crossorigin Attribute

-- The crossorigin attribute in script tag sets the mode of the request to an HTTP CORS Request.
+- The crossorigin attribute in **script** tag sets the mode of the request to an HTTP CORS Request.
 - The purpose of crossorigin attribute is to share the resources from one domain to another domain.
 - Basically, It is used to handle the CORS request, that checks whether it is safe to allow for sharing the resources from other domains.